urgobalt/sensible-nix/README.md

 This is not a regular nixos system, but rather is exposing a function to modularize your own configuration with sensible defaults.

 ### Adding secrets
 There is some secrets that is required to build the configuration depending on what modules are enabled.
-The only secret required without any modules enabled is `user-password.age`.

 After installation you will be provided with a program called `agenix`, but before that you can use `nix run`.